IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Service security modeling

 We have added a new feature for the Service Designer letting you model service endpoint `Role`s and `Policy`s.
-You can now add these to our service design as follows:
+You can now add these as follows:

 ![Roles and Policies modeled in the service designer](images/configured-security.png)